boshkins/pelopia/doc/HLD.md

 ##Overview

-This document describes high level design for Pelias, a native, offline geocoding solution over a relatively small set of data (e.g. a city).
+This document describes high level design for Pelopia, a native, offline geocoding solution over a relatively small set of data (e.g. a city).
 The design is based on requirements specified in [doc/requirements.md](https://github.com/boshkins/pelopia/blob/master/doc/requirements.md)

 The structure of the document is as follows: